jellaharshith/EduSphere/README.md

 # EduSphere

 EduSphere is a robust backend API for connecting students globally with research and internship opportunities.
-Built with FastAPI and PostgreSQL, it provides a secure and scalable platform for students and universities to interact.
+Built with FastAPI and SQLite (for local development), it provides a secure and scalable platform for students and universities to interact.

 ## 🚀 Features